mitshell/card/README.md

 ## Contributing
 Any contribution is always very welcomed !
-In can come in different ways:
+It can come in different ways:
-- in case you find some bugs, please open an issue in the project issue tracker, and provide detailed information regarding your configuration and the bug you encountered.
+- in case you find some bugs, please open an issue in the project issue tracker, and provide detailed information regarding your configuration and the bug you encountered ;
-- in case you fixed a bug, or you did a nice addition or extension, do not hesitate to submit a pull request.
+- in case you fixed a bug, or you did a nice addition or extension, do not hesitate to submit a pull request ;
-- in case you are using this project in one of your application, or you just find it useful, do not hesitate to send an email.
-Getting feedback is always a pleasure.
+- in case you are using this project in one of your application, or you just find it useful, do not hesitate to send an email: getting feedback is always a pleasure.

 Please refrain from opening an issue however before you have read all the README.
 Most of the basic questions regarding this project may be answered here.